chrismdp/chrismdp.github.com/_posts/2009-12-15-craftsmanship-vs-apprenticeship.markdown

 *Craftsmanship is not the same as Apprenticeship*.
 To use a computer science term, they are orthogonal: you can have one without the other.
 Craftsmanship is difficult to argue against and is rapidly becoming a consensus amongst a large section of our industry.
 Apprenticeship is a little more nascent and untested, and potentially carries more dangers.
 You don't need formal apprenticeship to embrace craftsmanship.

 *Everyone gets to be a craftsman*.
 Following on from this, all who want to can be craftsmen/crafters/codesmiths/whatever the most apt term is: there should be no pecking order.
 Indeed, the more senior among us should be taking the lower place of serving those who would learn from us.
-Being a craftsman is a state of mind than a level of ability or experience.
+Being a craftsman is more a state of mind than a level of ability or experience.

 *Use verbs, not nouns*.
 We are wherever possible using the terms as verbs not nouns in everyday use: "Richard is apprenticing to Chris", "Chris is mentoring James", for example.
 This prevent anyone "being" anything: it's rather what you do than who you are.
 Those who might have a job title of "apprentice" (or not) also "mentor" others (including seniors) in specific areas they are particularly strong in.